Permutation Tests for Infection Graphs: Main theoretical results

 Showing that equation~\eqref{eqnPermCond} holds for our models is straightforward, and we do this in the Appendix.
 In particular, the condition $\Pi_{10} = S_n$ holds when $\graphset_0$ is the empty graph, since $\Pi_0 = S_n$ in that case.
 The next result shows that the condition described in Theorem~\ref{ThmPermStat} is sufficient to guarantee the success of a straightforward permutation test, described in Algorithm~\ref{AlgPermExact}:

-\begin{theorem*} Suppose equation~\eqref{eqnPermCond} holds and $\Pi_{10} = S_n$.
-The permutation test described in Algorithm~\ref{AlgPermExact} controls Type I error at level $\alpha$. \end{theorem*}
+\begin{theorem} Suppose equation~\eqref{eqnPermCond} holds and $\Pi_{10} = S_n$.
+The permutation test described in Algorithm~\ref{AlgPermExact} controls Type I error at level $\alpha$. \end{theorem}

-\begin{remark*} The proof of Theorem~\ref{ThmPermTest} critically leverages the property
+\begin{remark} The proof of Theorem~\ref{ThmPermTest} critically leverages the property

 Note that this property would clearly hold in the case when the components of $\infected$ are exchangeable, since we have $S(\infected) \stackrel{d}{=} S(\pi \infected)$ for any fixed $\pi \in S_n$ in that case.
-Furthermore, under the ``independent neighborhoods condition" invoked by \cite{milling2015}, condition~\eqref{EqnPermEquiv} holds, as well.
+Furthermore, under the ``independent neighborhoods condition'' invoked by \cite{milling2015}, condition~\eqref{EqnPermEquiv} holds, as well.
 However, the alternative graph \(\graphset_{1}\) is randomly generated in such settings, so the statistic \(S\) is also random.
-We discuss this more precisely in the Appendix. \end{remark*}
+We discuss this more precisely in the Appendix. \end{remark}

-For large values of $n$, it may be undesirable to compute $S(\pi \infected)$ for all permutations $\pi \in S_n$.
+For large values of $n$, it is undesirable to compute $S(\pi \infected)$ for all permutations $\pi \in S_n$.
 Instead, we may approximate the rejection threshold $t_\alpha$ for the permutation test using Monte Carlo simulation, leading to Algorithm~\ref{AlgPermApprox}.
-As an immediate corollary to Theorem~\ref{ThmPermTest}, Algorithm~\ref{AlgPermApprox} is asymptotically accurate as $B \rightarrow \infty$.
+As an immediate corollary to Theorem~\ref{ThmPermTest}, Algorithm~\ref{AlgPermApprox} is asymptotically accurate as $N_{\sims} \rightarrow \infty$.